Texts in Conversation

 Pseudepigrapha

-19 And what was and what will be he saw in a vision of his sleep, as it will happen to the children of men throughout their generations until the day of judgment; he saw and understood everything, and wrote his testimony, and placed the testimony on earth for all the children of men and for their generations.
-20 And in the twelfth jubilee, [582-88] in the seventh week thereof, he took to himself a wife, and her name was Edna, the daughter of Danel, the daughter of his father's brother, and in the sixth year in this week [587 A.M.] she bare him a son and he called his name Methuselah.
-21 And he was moreover with the angels of God these six jubilees of years, and they showed him everything which is on earth and in the heavens, the rule of the sun, and he wrote down everything.
+19 While he slept he saw in a vision what has happened and what will occur — how things will happen for mankind during their history until the day of judgment.
+He saw everything and understood.
+He wrote a testimony for himself and placed it upon the earth against all mankind and for their history.
+20 During the twelfth jubilee, in its seventh week [582-88] he took a wife for himself.
+Her name was Edni, the daughter of Daniel, the daughter of his father's brother.
+In the sixth year of this week [587] she gave birth to a son for him, and he named him Methuselah.
+21 He was, moreover, with God's angels for six jubilees of years.
+They showed him everything on earth and in the heavens — the dominion of the sun — and he wrote down everything.

 Notes and References